Actual name: Salomon, Solomon, Shlomo.

 In the meantime give my best regards to Sarah (*).

-* Sarah Aaronsohn, the NILI spy who was married to Mony's brother, Haim Abraham.
+* Sarah Aaronsohn, the future NILI spy, was married to Mony's brother, Haim Abraham.

 Aside from confirming that Mony's business was separate from his brothers' ("my business"), and offering some vague assessment of the wartime conditions for business ("times are tough"), this letter is intriguing because the Mony's address on this letter is "Hotel Rubin, Pera, Constantinople, Tepe-Baschi".